Meet Our Board Members

 Brice Griebler - The Broadlands Golf Course

-Brice is currently the Golf Course Superintendent at The Broadlands Golf Course in Broomfield, CO.
+Brice is the Golf Course Superintendent at the Broadlands Golf Course in Broomfield, CO as well as the Regional Superintendent for Landscapes Golf covering courses in WY and NE.

 He is also a Regional Superintendent for Landscapes Golf Management in the west.
 With over 15 years of experience in golf course management, he specializes in agronomic planning, budgeting, and staff recruitment and training.
 As a longtime member of the GCSAA, Brice is committed to maintaining top-tier course conditions while fostering a strong and knowledgeable team.
 His expertise ensures an exceptional playing experience for golfers while balancing environmental and financial stability.
 However, his most important role is being a father and a Christian, a responsibility he values above any professional achievement.